 Brussels, October 1960.
-This large European city is the capital of a kingdom of 10 million inhabitants, Belgium, enclosed between France, Germany and Holland.
-That’s the place where Jean-Claude Van Van Damme (Jean-Claude Van Varenberg) is born and grows.
-He is timid and not very sure of him.
+This large European city is the capital of a kingdom of 10 million inhabitants, Belgium, enclosed between France, Germany and Holland and this is where Jean-Claude Van Varenberg is born and grows up.
+He is timid and unsure of himself.

-At school, the child is especially motivated by drawing and sport, the studies do not interest him much.
-He prefers to observe and read: the muscular heroes of comic strips fascinate him, but they seem to him so inaccessible!
+In school, he loves drawing and sports, but his studies do not interest him much.
+He prefers to observe and read.
+The muscular heroes of comic strips fascinate him, but they seem so inaccessible!

 Jean-Claude Van Damme is twelve years old when his father takes him to the Centre National de Karaté (National Center of Karate) where he trains under the guidance of Claude Goetz.
 Goetz courses are effective, but difficult, and reserved for adults.
-The young teenager is not gifted, he is stiff and apprehensive.
-But he wants to progress at all costs and his savage determination does not escape to his trainer.
+The young teenager is not gifted, he is stiff and apprehensive, but he wants to progress and his savage determination does not escape Coach Goetz.

 1972 – 1980

-The young van Varenberg suffers a lot; he gives up several times but he feels an inexorable strength in him which binds him to his future.
-Body-building for hours and hours, repeating jabs in the air with weights in his hands.
+The young Van Varenberg suffers through the training.
+He gives up several times but returns again and again.
+He feels an inexorable strength in him which binds him to his future.
+He begins body-building, working out for hours and hours, repeating jabs in the air with weights in his hands.
 He works on stretching and doing the splits.
-He builds his endurance while continuing to learn the karate techniques, but training with Goetz is almost like hell!
+He builds his endurance while continuing to learn the karate techniques, but training with Goetz is never easy.

-At seventeen years, Jean-Claude Van Damme has developed physically and his self-esteem has improved.
+At seventeen years old, Jean-Claude has developed physically and his self-esteem has improved.
 He loves classical music, and he begins taking ballet lessons continuing for four years During this time he continues studying karate, which is his priority.
-He succeeds in controlling his fear and takes part in many demanding fights.
+He succeeds in controlling his fear and takes part in more and more demanding fights.
 His opponents fear his speed and the strength of his legs.

-After having won the European in teams in 1979, Jean-Claude Van Damme takes part in the World Championship in Wako, Florida.
-Amazed by the USA, that he discovers for the first time, our young karateka skips training.
-He gets defeated by the Belgian Teugels who becomes Vice-Champion of the World.
+After defeating European teams in 1979, Jean-Claude Van Damme takes part in the World Championship held in Wako, Florida, but begins missing training as he discovers the wonders of the USA.
+He is defeated by fellow Belgian fighter, Patrick Teugels who becomes a world champion of the World.

 1980 – 1987

-Attracted by America, Jean-Claude Van Damme loves America and he returns to California in 1979 and 1980.
-He discovers the famous “Gold Gym” and meets the one who will become his first wife : Melly.
-Back in Belgium, he decides to open a Bodybuilding gym in Brussels : the “California Gym”.
-The bodybuilding gym is a big success.
-Jean-Claude Van Damme trains for hours, he muscles up naturally till he weights 99 kg and he lifts 166 kg at the bench!
+Jean-Claude Van Damme loves America and he returns to California in 1979 and 1980.
+He discovers the famous “Gold’s Gym” and meets his future first wife, Melly.
+Back in Belgium, he decides to open a Bodybuilding gym in Brussels and calls it the “California Gym”.
+The gym is a big success.
+Jean-Claude Van Damme trains for hours, he muscles up naturally till he weights 219 pounds (99 kg) and he can bench 365 pounds (166 kg).

 1987 – 1995

 In 1986, Menahem Golan is one of the best-known producers in Hollywood.
-Jean-Claude Van Damme decides to force his way in, in his own personal style : as Golan leaves a restaurant, Jean-Claude Van Damme performs a lightning fast mawashi geri or spinning kick just inches from Golan’s face.
-Impressed, the producer invites him to his office the next morning.
-Jean-Claude Van Damme will have to wait for six hours before being received and convincing Golan to take him on.
-But he leaves dazzled : they have given him the script of a movie!
-The Title : Bloodsport.
+Jean-Claude decides to attempt to talk to Golan as he leaves a restaurant.
+Jean-Claude performs a lightning fast mawashi geri or spinning kick just inches from Golan’s face.
+Impressed, the producer invites him to come to his office in the morning.
+Van Damme waits for six hours to see Golan and convinces him to take him on.
+He leaves Golan’s off with a script in hand.

-The budget for Bloodsport is unfortunately quite limited and a couple of months later, Golan, disapointed, wants to release the film in video.
-But Jean-Claude doesn’t give up : he re-edits the movie himself and convinces his producer to release the movie in the theatres, without any advertising.
+Unfortunately the budget for Bloodsport (1988) is quite limited and a couple of months later, Golan, disappointed, wants to release the film on video.
+Jean-Claude doesn’t give in.
+He re-edits the movie himself and convinces his producer to release the movie in the theaters, without any advertising.

-With Full Contact and Death Warrant (1990), Jean-Claude Van Damme confirms his charisma as actor, his physical qualities and his gifts as a scenarist..
-Double Impact (1991) is a spectacular movie and a personal challenge for the star since he has to play twin brothers.
+With Full Contact (1990) and Death Warrant (1990), Jean-Claude Van Damme confirms his charisma as an actor, showing off his physical qualities and his gifts as a screenwriter.
+Double Impact (1991) is a spectacular movie and a personal challenge for the star since he must play a set of twin brothers.

 1995 – 2000

-At the age of 35, the Belgian actor decides to realise something he had been dreaming of for a long time : a big martial arts movie regrouping de best athletes in karate, kung fu, sumo etc. for his movie The Quest (1996).
+At the age of 35, the Belgian actor decides to bring together the best martial arts athletes in karate, kung fu, sumo etc. for his movie The Quest (1996).

-The teacher and the student have always stayed in touch during those 23 years united by a very deep friendship.
-Being perfectionist and dogged, Jean-Claude Van Damme sets up a high rhythm for the whole team and shows an uncommon energy : 12 hours of shooting a day, sometimes even more combined with personal training!
-The Quest is the mark of an important area for the Belgian karateka.
+A perfectionist, Jean-Claude Van Damme sets up a tight schedule for the whole team and they shoot 12 hours a day, sometimes more and combine shooitng with personal training.
+The Quest (1996) beomes e mark of an important area for the Belgian karateka.

 In 1996, Jean-Claude Van Damme settles in Monaco and creates his own company.
-His last movies, Maximum Risk, Double Team (97) Legionnaire and Knock Off produced in 98 are a big success.
-He changes from register though, as in the very good Legionnaire, and he is always implicated in production.
+His last movies, Maximum Risk (1996), Double Team (1997) Legionnaire (1998) and Knock Off (1998) are big successes.
+He is now writing and producing as well as acting.